-If they just don't go to programme, this is a breach, the Police can arrest them, and the Court can send them to prison for up to 6 months or fine them up to \$5,000.
+If they just don't go to programme, this is a breach.
+The Court can send them to prison for up to 6 months or fine them up to \$5,000.

-The Protection Order will state if they have been ordered to attend a non-violence programme.
+The Protection Order will state if they have been ordered to attend a nonviolence programme.